 There’s no better indication of the quality of obstetric care you’ll receive at Garden OB/GYN than the fact that their premature birth rate is lower than the national average.
 Their highly experienced team includes obstetricians and experts in maternal and fetal medicine who specialize in high-risk pregnancies.
 Throughout your pregnancy, delivery, and postpartum, you can depend on this team to provide all the medical and emotional support you need.
-To schedule an obstetric appointment, call one of the nine offices located throughout Midtown West, the Upper East Side, and the Upper West Side of Manhattan, as well as Forest Hills, Garden City, Lake Success, Bay Shore, Massapequa, and Commack, New York, or use the online booking feature.
+To schedule an obstetric appointment, call one of the ten offices located throughout Midtown West, the Upper East Side, and the Upper West Side of Manhattan, as well as Forest Hills, Garden City, Lake Success, Massapequa, Commack, and Cedarhurst, New York, or use the online booking feature.

 During your pregnancy, you’ll have regularly scheduled check-ups.
 Your check-ups are monthly until you reach week 28, and then you’ll have biweekly appointments.
 After week 36, you’ll see your doctor weekly until your delivery.

 Your first visit includes an in-depth review of your medical history, a thorough pelvic exam, and routine blood work.
 At each visit, your provider at Garden OB/GYN checks your overall health, weight, and blood pressure, as well as your baby’s health, growth, and heart rate.

 At various times throughout your pregnancy, you’ll undergo blood or urine tests.
 These are routine lab tests to check for common pregnancy-related problems such as gestational diabetes and diseases you could pass to your baby.

 One of the routine blood tests performed during your first trimester screens for chromosomal disorders such as Down syndrome.
 If you have a family history of genetic disease, you may also choose to receive additional genetic screening.